 Lastly, we can’t end this hands-on article without immersing in a game or two; especially since the Katana was aimed at the all-round gamer who would indulge in all of the above usage scenarios as well.
 Our choice was the current hit game Overwatch, a team-based multiplayer FPS that has taken the online scene by storm.

-By default, the Sound BlasterX was already a decent gaming speaker system as we belted bullets as we moved/strafed around.
+By default, the Sound BlasterX was already a decent gaming speaker system as we belted bullets while we moved/strafed around.
 But how about when engaging the Gaming sound preset on the speaker system?
 Boom!
 Once more we were treated with an expanded sound envelope and better audio cues to what’s taking place around our environment.
 We also noted Katana was able to better reproduce audio effects interaction with better presence and positional audio within internal or external environments respectively.
 In total, a more enjoyable gaming session and reacting quicker from the heightened senses we were able to perceive thanks to Katana engaged in Gaming mode.

 Next up, Battlefield 1 and Creative even had a specific audio profile that we could engage within their Sound Blaster Connect PC control panel.
 Activating it was definitely a bonus as the game had greater clarity in the cacophony of noises that was present early in the battle scene.
 This audio profile certainly nailed things as we experienced an ultra-wide immersion in-game; kudos for Creative on further enhancing selective top games that they feel are worth the extra effort to engineer specific game profiles.